 - Help boost Oakland’s economic, environmental and expansion goals.

 - Provide a direct transit link to Oakland International Airport that is unaffected by traffic congestion.

 - Facilitate greater regional connectivity and intermodal transit.

 - Support Oakland International Airport's expansion goals.

 - Take cars and diesel powered buses off Oakland streets, resulting in cleaner air and a reliable connection to Oakland International Airport.

 Currently, the AirBART fee is $3 per ride.
-The cost to ride OAC has not yet been determined, but will be established just prior to the start of service.
+The cost to ride BART to OAK has not yet been determined, but will be established just prior to the start of service.
 A $6 fare has been discussed as a conservative estimate projected if the region continues to face an economic crisis.
 The calculation assumes in a worst-case scenario a minimum number of riders would use the system.
 BART does not expect this scenario to occur as the economy recovers.
 The actual fare will be determined just prior to the start of service.

 BART staff completed a project-specific analysis of the jobs that will be created as a result of the project.
 These conservative projections show that the project will create more than 2,500 direct and indirect jobs in a city that has one of the highest unemployment rates in the State of California.
 For information about employment opportunities, go to the Contact the Project Page.